elephantrobotics/myCobot_Pro_630_docs/6-SDKDevelopment/python/python_demo.md

     elephant_client.start_client()

-    "Fill in the 6 recorded joint angles in the list, and the last parameter is the movement speed" elephant_client.write_angles([94.828,-143.513,135.283,-82.969,-87.257,-44.033],1000)
+    "Fill in the 6 recorded joint angles in the list, and the last parameter is the movement speed,Need to change to the joint angle you set" elephant_client.write_angles([94.828,-143.513,135.283,-82.969,-87.257,-44.033],1000)

     "Wait for the robot to move to the target position before executing subsequent instructions"